 The server is designed to be used in a private dedicated video network.
-A firewall must be used in systems that require internal security or connection to public networks.
+An external firewall (preferably with Virtual Private Network (VPN) support) must be used in systems that require internal security or connection to public networks.

 Consult with a network security specialist for guidance on the best hardware, programming and practices for your facility's requirements.